About the School of Music

 The school's applied music classes and private lessons are taught by full-time faculty, adjuncts or private instructors selected from the wealth of talent available in Nashville, including members of the Nashville Symphony Orchestra and leading studio musicians.

 Private lessons and ensembles are open to all university students.
-Performance opportunities include: A Cappella Singers, Wind Ensemble, Jazz Band, Opera Workshop, String Ensemble and various chamber groups.
+Performance opportunities include: University Chorale, Wind Ensemble, Jazz Band, String Ensemble and various chamber groups.
 Internships in music-related fields are available.

 The All-Steinway School designation is awarded by Steinway & Sons to universities, conservatories and other schools of distinction.
 Lipscomb University joined more than 170 institutions around the world who have earned this designation as of 2015.
 The school worked for eight years, phasing out non-Steinway pianos and raising funds, to achieve the designation.